Zhindonm/osint_checker/logs/README.md

 # README

-Logs should be placed in this folder, as this will be mapped to the docker container or VM host
+Logs should be placed in this folder, as this will be mapped to the docker container or VM host.